 The background

-Nestled in Romania, Tulcea County features a unique landscape of channels and lagoons.
+In Romania, Tulcea County stretches across a remarkable landscape of channels and lagoons.
 The Danube Delta covers about one-third of the county and contributes to the sparse population, with most residents scattered across rural areas.

 The challenge

-Tulcea County hospital has operated continuously since its opening.
-Over the years, it faced challenges related to outdated infrastructure and equipment.
+Tulcea County hospital has operated continuously since its opening in 1974.
+Over the years, it has struggled with ageing buildings and outdated equipment.

 The action

-A new seven story building will replace two smaller ones, offering six operating rooms, anaesthesia and intensive therapy spaces, maternity and newborn units, a day hospital, and much more medical facilities.
+· A new seven-storey building will replace two smaller ones, offering six operating rooms, anaesthesia and intensive care units, maternity and newborn wards and a day hospital.

-The project also involves a significant investment in new equipment with around 650 pieces of advanced medical gear and 1 100 items of hospital furniture.
+- The project also includes the purchase of around 650 pieces of advanced medical equipment and 1 100 items of hospital furniture.

-The new hospital aims to improve the quality of care too.
-This means attracting qualified staff, expanding the day hospital services, reducing unnecessary hospital stays, and fostering better collaboration with other healthcare providers.
+The renovated hospital will help improve the quality of care by attracting qualified staff, expanding day hospital services, reducing unnecessary hospital stays and strengthening cooperation with other healthcare providers.

-Our JASPERS experts, as part of the EIB advisory services, provided comprehensive advisory support.
+Our JASPERS experts, part of the EIB Advisory services, provided technical and advisory support.

-We assisted with the project's feasibility and assessed its climate and environmental impact, including estimates on CO2 savings from improved insulation, energy efficiency, and renewable energy.
-In addition, we provided guidance on climate adaptation planning.
+They helped assess the project's feasibility and its climate and environmental impact, estimating CO₂ savings from improved insulation, energy efficiency and renewable energy.
+The team also advised on climate adaptation planning and supported the preparation of project documentation, ensuring the investment met all funding requirements.

 The results

 The hospital rehabilitation will bring essential healthcare services closer to home.
-It's estimated that Tulcea County Hospital will attract about 75% of patients who previously had to seek treatment outside the county.
+The Tulcea County Hospital is expected to treat about 75% of patients who previously had to travel outside the county for care.

-With its updated facilities, it will enhance patient care and safety.
+With its updated facilities, the hospital will offer safer and better treatments.

 Energy-efficient upgrades will cut costs, reduce environmental impact, and support sustainable practices, ensuring the project is climate-proof for the future.